actions/toolkit/README.md

 ## Creating an Action with the Toolkit

-Actions are units of work which can either run in a container or on the host machine.
+Actions run in a container or on the host machine.

 [Choosing an action type](docs/action-types.md): Outlines the differences and why you would want to create a JavaScript or a container based action.

-[JavaScript Action Walkthrough using a Template](docs/javascript-action.md): A full walkthrough creating an action using the toolkit along with TypeScript for compile time support and Jest for unit testing.
-It also covers a branching strategy for versioning and safely testing and releasing an action.
+[Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action): Illustrates how to create a simple hello world javascript action.

+[JavaScript Action Walkthrough](https://github.com/actions/javascript-action): Walkthrough creating a JavaScript Action with tests, linting, workflow, publishing, and versioning.

+[TypeScript Action Walkthrough](docs/typescript-action.md): Walkthrough creating a TypeScript Action with compilation, tests, linting, workflow, publishing, and versioning.

 [Docker Action Walkthrough](docs/container-action.md): Create an action that is delivered as a container and run with docker.